 In the first regime, we consider the case of perturbing a state with zero eigenvalue at $s=0$.
 Since there always exists a Liouvillian eigenstate with zero eigenvalue, this is only possible when the null space of $\sL$ is degenerate.
 This regime has been studied in depth by Macieszczak et al. \cite{Macieszczak_2016}.
 It was shown that when $\sL'(s)$ is perturbed away from $s=0$ the degeneracy in the $0$ eigenvalue is lifted in such a way that the eigenvalues are at least twice continuously differentiable,

 where $\lambda_1 \in \R$ and $\text{Re}(\lambda_2) \le 0$.
 This gives rise to periodic oscillations with time period $\sim 1/s$ and lifetime $\sim 1/s^2$.

-In many ways this is rather unsatisfactory for the purposes of synchronization in an applicable sense since as we extend the lifetime of our synchronization the periodic behaviour becomes harder to observe as a consequence of the extended time period.
-We also remark that generically there is only one order of $s$ different between the decay rate and the oscillation frequency.
+In many ways, this is somewhat unsatisfactory for the purposes of synchronization in an applicable sense since as we extend the lifetime of our synchronization, the periodic behaviour becomes harder to observe as a consequence of the extended time period.
+We also remark that generically the order of $s$ only differs by one between the decay rate and the oscillation frequency.